RobertObkircher/ctf-writeups/README.md

 ## Vulnerabilities / Exploitable Issue(s)

-Invalid addresses are used when generating code, which allows us to jump into an immediate.
+Invalid addresses are used when generating code, which allows us to jump into an immediate and execute arbitrary code.

 ## Solution